CHOBA B CCCP: Release

 McCartney originally wanted to release the album in the United Kingdom outside regular distribution channels, making it appear as if the album had been smuggled in from the Soviet Union.
 EMI turned down that idea.
 Nonetheless, McCartney's manager had a batch of LPs pressed, with Russian-language covers, as a Christmas present to McCartney.
 This gave McCartney the idea to release the album in the Soviet Union as a gesture of peace in the spirit of glasnost.
 An agreement was reached with the Soviet government-run record company Melodiya to license 400,000 copies of the album for release in the Soviet Union only with no exports.
 The album was released in the Soviet Union on 31 October 1988.
 The first pressing of 50,000 copies contained 11 tracks and sold out almost immediately.
-A second pressing with two additional tracks was released about a month later.
+A second pressing with two additional tracks, "I'm Gonna Be a Wheel Someday" and "Summertime", was released about a month later.

 Soon after its release, the album began appearing for sale outside the Soviet Union for prices ranging from $100 to $250 in the United States and up to £500 in the United Kingdom.
-The album was eventually given a worldwide release in 1991, reaching number 63 in the UK and number 109 in the US.
+The album was eventually given a worldwide release in 1991 as a 14-track album featuring "I'm in Love Again" as an additional track not available on USSR editions.
 On this release, the title is misprinted as СНОВА Б СССР (Б is the Cyrillic equivalent of the letter B in the Latin alphabet, rather than the В, equivalent to V, of the original).
+It reached #63 in the UK and #109 in the US.

-Despite the fact that the album was not initially released in western markets, half of the album worth of songs were released as singles' B-sides from 1987 to 1989: "Midnight Special", "Don't Get Around Much Anymore", "Lawdy Miss Clawdy" and "Kansas City" appeared on various versions of "Once Upon a Long Ago", "I'm Gonna Be a Wheel Someday" and "Ain't That a Shame" on "My Brave Face" while "I Wanna Cry" and edited version of "I'm in Love Again" on "This One" single.
+Despite the fact that the album was not initially released in Western markets, half of the album's songs were released as B-sides from 1987 to 1989: "Midnight Special", "Don't Get Around Much Anymore", "Lawdy Miss Clawdy" and "Kansas City" appeared on various versions of "Once Upon a Long Ago", "I'm Gonna Be a Wheel Someday" and "Ain't That a Shame" on "My Brave Face" and an edited version of "I'm in Love Again" on "This One" single.

+In 2019 Capitol Records reissued a newly mastered edition of the album in the form of the original 11-track Melodija-vinyl release.
+It was remastered at Abbey Road Studios as part of the McCartney catalogue re-releases through Capitol Records and part of the live-bundle.
+CHOBA B CCCP was released as a live-in-studio-album.
+Each of the four re-released albums came out on CD, vinyl, limited-edition coloured vinyl and digital download.